Why is Hinamatsuri celebrated on April 3rd in some regions?

 By being sensitive to changes in nature,

-It has taken root as a ritual to pray for the happiness of the family and the health of children .
+It has become a ritual to pray for the happiness of the family and the health of children .

 Each region has its own unique events and customs,

-For example, in some regions, the Nagashibina festival is very popular.
+For example, in some regions, the Nagashi Hina festival is popular,

-On the other hand, urban areas tend to have simpler ceremonies.
+On the other hand, urban areas tend to have simpler rituals.

-3. What is the origin of Hinamatsuri and why is it celebrated on the lunar calendar?
+3. What is the origin of Hinamatsuri and why is it celebrated according to the lunar calendar?
 An ancient custom

-The Doll's Festival is a traditional Japanese event that has been held since the Heian period.
+Hinamatsuri is a traditional Japanese event that has continued since the Heian period.

-Its origin is said to be "Hina-asobi," a game played by the upper class in ancient times.
+Its origin is said to be the ancient upper class game "Hina-asobi."

 This custom began with displaying girl dolls.

-Especially during the Edo period, extravagant tiered stands became common.
+Especially during the Edo period, elaborate tiered stands became common.

 The reason for celebrating according to the lunar calendar is